All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Body Composition Without Extreme Dieting

-Many CrossFit athletes want to lose body fat but cannot afford the muscle loss or energy crash that comes with severe calorie restriction.
+Many CrossFit athletes want to lose body fat but can't afford the muscle loss or energy crash that comes with severe calorie restriction.
 Certain peptides help shift body composition by targeting fat metabolism and preserving lean tissue, a combination that traditional dieting struggles to deliver.

 Aging Athletes